JULIAN M. EARLS, PH.D.

 Dr. Earls has received many humanitarian awards and founded an organization that provides college scholarships to black students.
 As a mentor, he has guided many students though college and the professions.
 Recognized internationally for his oratorical skills, Dr. Earls is a Jennings Foundation Distinguished Scholar Lecturer.
 In addition to his many scholarly and work-related accomplishments, Dr. Earls is an athlete.
-He has completed 25 marathons, including the Boston Marathon, and was honored to carry the Olympic Torch on its route through Cleveland for the 2002 Olympic Games in Salt Lake City.
-He is a member of Tau Boule of Sigma Pi Phi fraternity and holds life memberships in Kappa Alpha Psi Fraternity and the NAACP.
+He has completed 25 marathons, including the Boston Marathon, and was honored to carry the Olympic torch on its route through Cleveland prior to the 2002 Olympic Games in Salt Lake City.
+He is a member of Tau Boule of Sigma Pi Phi fraternity and holds life memberships in Kappa Alpha Psi fraternity and the NAACP.

 Dr. Earls holds 10 university degrees.
 He earned a bachelor of science degree in physics from Norfolk State University, a master of science degree in radiation biology from the University of Rochester School of Medicine and Dentistry, and a doctorate in radiation physics from the University of Michigan.
 He completed the equivalent of a master’s degree in environmental health at the University of Michigan and is a graduate of the Program for Management Development at Harvard Business School.
 He has been awarded six honorary doctorates.